AkashPatel1/Speech_Predict/README.md

 # Gender_Detect
-This contains gender predictor of given audio.
+This contains gender prediction model of given audio in python3.6.